Shinkansen tickets: How to buy and use

 Child discount

 Children (under 12 years old) are entitled to a discount depending on how young they are.
-Anyone who is 12 or over pays full price.
+The different discounts for a child depending on age are as follows:

-Passengers can buy regular Shinkansen tickets from ticket counters, ticket machines or online.
+You can buy regular Shinkansen tickets from ticket counters or ticket machines.,

 To take advantage of the multi-trip ticket, the Japan Rail Pass is available to order online in advance of your trip.